CodeAndCake/AppsFromScratch/sessions/06/README.md

 * Once your new app is ready (it will take a few seconds) it will appear next to the greyed-out box, click on its URL to open it

 	![](assets/new-firebase-04.jpg)

+# Displaying data

+Once you've created your database and pushed data, you'll need to customise the code you already have to display your new data.

+So you don't lose your previous work, save your project, publish, preview it and then press the **remix** button.
+This will make a copy of the project.
+Now you can tweak this code to fit your new data (without losing your first project).

+## Customise your code

+Go to the function `show.js`.

+Take a look at the code, can you spot the parts you need to change?

+Your data might not include people... what if you're storing places or items?

+Sift through the code and change `person` to whatever your objects are.

 #  Finishing touches